Samsung Ends Intel's 2-decade-plus Reign in Microchips

 Sure they are.
 An iPhone 4 could perform 1.6 Gigaflops.
 A Cray 2 (1985) could perform 1.9.
 IBM's Deep Blue (1997) was rated at 11.4 GFLOPS.
 A Samsung S5 was rated at 142.
 A three year old smartphone is more powerful than a supercomputer from 20 years ago.
 I'd say that what we call a phone today is more like a computer that you can make calls on.
 It's certainly nothing like the rotary dial phones I grew up with.

-Just because I'm old and can't always relate to Millennials, doesn't make them automatically w
+Just because I'm old and can't always relate to Millennials, doesn't make them automatically wrong.
+I'm pretty sure it's the same in your case as well.